AOT Orientation Handout

 Email Addresses

 Students are provided with a KCTCS email address.
 Students will be expected to check their email daily for messages from instructors and/or administrative offices, to include KCTCS.
-Students should also check their student self-service center daily.
+Students should also check their Student Self-Service daily.
 Examples of such information may include grades, schedule information, billings, etc. This address is now required in order to log on to any computer in the classrooms and labs.
 Personal email accounts should be used only for school business while in school computer labs.
 No student should check email during a scheduled class unless it is part of the instruction for that class meeting.

 You may access your email account by clicking on the “Current Students” link at the top of the college website and choosing “MyPath” on the following page; or by visiting https://outlook.com/kctcs.edu.
 For more information about student email, go to the following website: https://kctcs.edu/email/.